pyg-team/pytorch-frame/README.md

 **[Documentation](https://pyg-team-pytorch-frame.readthedocs-hosted.com)**

-PyTorch Frame is a library built upon [PyTorch](https://pytorch.org/) to easily write and train deep learning models on multimodal data tables.
+PyTorch Frame is a multimodal tabular deep learning library built upon [PyTorch](https://pytorch.org/) with easy integration with PyG and extension to diverse model architectures including large language models.

 It consists of various methods for deep learning on tables from a variety of published papers.
 In addition, it consists of easy-to-use mini-batch loaders, a large number of common benchmark datasets, and intuitive interfaces for custom dataset integration.